Should You Sell Your House To Pay Off Debt?

 Some types of debt are considered to be good, as they strengthen your credit rating, while other bad types of debt have a negative impact on your financial record.
 A mortgage is considered to be good debt as a property’s value should increase over time, and any loans taken out with low interest rates tend to be viewed positively.

 Bad debt occurs when you use financing to purchase something that will decrease in value over time, such as payday loans and credit cards.
-When considering whether or not to sell your home, you should look at how paying off the debt will impact your financial future – if your debt is primarily positive, you may be able to clear it over time without selling your home.
+When considering whether or not to sell your house to clear debt, you should look at how paying off the debt will impact your financial future – if it’s primarily positive, you may be able to clear it over time without selling your home.

 Should you sell your home to pay off debt?